lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - or too many retransmission attempts were made,
 - or the receiver determines that the transmission of this fragmented SCHC Packet has been inactive for too long.

-Each LPWAN technology-specific document MUST specify which Rule ID value(s) is (are) allocated to this ACK-on-Error mode.
+Each Profile MUST specify which Rule ID value(s) is (are) allocated to this ACK-on-Error mode.
 For brevity, the rest of {{ACK-on-Error-subsection}} only refers to Rule ID values that are allocated to this mode.

 The W field MUST be present in SCHC F/R messages.

-Each LPWAN technology-specific document, for each Rule ID value, MUST define
+Each Profile, for each Rule ID value, MUST define

 - the tile size (a tile does not need to be multiple of an L2 Word, but it MUST be at least the size of an L2 Word)
 - the value of M (size of the W field),